Tushar00728/DSA/README.md

 * countandsay.cpp - Count and Say problem
 * strsubseq.cpp - Print all Subsequences of a string.
 * longestpalindrome.cpp - Longest palindromic Substring
+* validshuffle.cpp - Write a Program to check whether a string is a valid shuffle of two strings or not